Community Foundation Wales and Beyond

 Having a will makes it much easier for your family or friends to sort everything out when you pass away.
 Without one in place, everything you own will be shared out in a standard way defined by the law which may not be to your wishes.

 A will is especially important if you have children or other family who depend on you financially, or if you want to leave something to people outside your immediate family.
 It is thought that six in 10 parents do not have a will (or have one that is out of date), so this is something to consider if you have specific wishes for your dependants in the event of your death.

-You can call Katy Hales, Manager, Donor Advised Giving on 02920 379 580 or fill in the form below:
+You can call Katy Hales, Director of Philanthropy on 02920 379 580 or fill in the form below: